atomicBadger2099/CALC-X-PROJECT/README.md

 <i> fully functional calculator to be run in Linux BASH Terminal</i>

-Welcome to the SYS-CALC PROJECT.
+Welcome to the CALC-X PROJECT.

 This project is an advanced calculator run on Linux Terminal, written in GNU C99.